Slavery or Freedom, the Choice is Yours

 The legal profession should stand as a beacon of hope for democracy and freedom and our system of justice, to the end that no litigant will ever feel disadvantaged, and the words from our pledge of allegiance "with liberty and justice for all" will take on new meaning.

-Mr. Samuelson is a partner in Samuelson Hause & Samuelson, LLP in Garden City, New York and a past president of the American Academy of Matrimonial Lawyers - New York Chapter, and is listed in the Best Lawyers in America.
+Mr. Samuelson is a partner in Samuelson Hause PLLC in Garden City, New York and a past president of the American Academy of Matrimonial Lawyers - New York Chapter, and is listed in the Best Lawyers in America.